mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You should also take these precautions:

 * Be sure that your pet is up-to-date with immunizations and any booster shots.
-Have your veterinarian check your pet’s stool for parasites.
+Have your veterinarian check your pet's stool for parasites.
 * Have your pet treated for fleas.
 If your pet walks through wooded areas have it screened for ticks.
 * If you do come into contact with your pets do not allow your pets to sleep with you.
-Don’t allow your pets to lick you in the face.
+Don't allow your pets to lick you in the face.
 * Protect yourself from bites or scratches.
 * Do not clean cat litter boxes or clean up after your dog in the street.
 Have someone else do these things for you.
 * Avoid all contact with birds, lizards, snakes, turtles, iguanas, exotic pets, hamsters or other rodents while you recover.
 Contact with birds or reptiles waste may expose you to certain infectious agents.